-- ► The current speed limit differs from the suggested speed limit determined using the Canadian Guidelines for Establishing Posted Speed Limits (per Section 3.1) by 10 km/h or more. - ▶ Site-specific geometric constraints defined in the Geometric Design Guide for Canadian Roads (such as reduced sight distance or curve radii) do not match the current speed limit. - ▶ The 85th percentile speed differs from the current speed limit by 10 km/h or more. - ▶ The Environmental Factor Score is 30 points or more (out of a maximum of 50 points).
+- The current speed limit differs from the suggested speed limit determined using the Canadian Guidelines for Establishing Posted Speed Limits (per Section 3.1) by 10 km/h or more. - Site-specific geometric constraints defined in the Geometric Design Guide for Canadian Roads (such as reduced sight distance or curve radii) do not match the current speed limit. - ► The 85th percentile speed differs from the current speed limit: - On County Roads within the Official Plan Settlement Areas or any Built-up Areas outside these designations; or - By 10 km/h or more on all other County Roads.

+▶ The Environmental Factor Score is 30 points or more (out of a maximum of 50 points).